xiaowuc2/xiaowuc2.github./pages/posts/Have-you-heard-of-these-famous-unsolved-problems-in-mathematics.md

 ## Have you heard of these famous unsolved problems in mathematics?

-> “Every solution of a problem raises new unsolved problems.” — Karl Popper
+> Every solution of a problem raises new unsolved problems.
+ — Karl Popper

 <Image
   src="/images/rand.jpg"